Gym Equipment

 To What Extent Should I Engage My Glute Muscles?

-You should try to engage your glutes in every workout.
 Whilst the glutes do have several functions, they aren’t that easy to isolate and often are combined with compound exercises where you work multiple muscle groups at any one time.

 Donkey kicks, bodyweight squats, glute bridges, standing abductions, clam walks, crab walks, and using a stair stepper are all great ways to get your glutes working whether your doing these at the gym or even at home.